 Step 5: Add Membership Levels

 Once you’ve configured the settings, the next step is to add membership levels that people can purchase.
-MemberPress allows you to create unlimited membership levels, each with different pricing, features, and content access.
+Whatever your membership model is, MemberPress allows you to create unlimited membership levels, each with different pricing, features, and content access.

 Go to MemberPress » Memberships from your dashboard menu and click the ‘Add New’ button.